mapworksio/mapworks-mouseover-zoomto-angular-example/README.md

    the Mapworks server) and displays them in tabular form.

-As well as the default displays on the map, as described above, each of these events are available in code, and the example webapp displays them as follows:
+As well as the default displays on the map, as described above, each of these events are available in code in this example, and the webapp displays them as follows:

 <img src="docs/assets/mapworks-mouse-event-display.png" width="600">